Preserving Inner Peace as an Introvert During the Holidays

 – Shana Lee Gibson

-Sitting here, I reflect on how many quiet moments I plan to embrace this holiday season.
-I tend to be somewhat of a recluse, and my loved ones know to find me—halfway through a gathering—in a cozy book nook or an empty room.
+As I sit here, I think about how many quiet moments I want to enjoy this holiday season.
+I’m a bit of a recluse, and my loved ones know they’ll find me halfway through a gathering, tucked away in a cozy book nook or an empty room.

-We're all here to catch up, and it's been at least a few months—longer for some of us.
+We’re all here to catch up, and it’s been at least a few months for most of us, maybe even longer for some.

-However, I’d rather skip work parties or social gatherings with karaoke machines, entertainment, and an itinerary.
+But when it comes to work parties and social gatherings with karaoke machines, entertainment, and an itinerary, I usually opt out.

 “Don’t let time slip from your hands.
 Educate yourself, train yourself, and most of all, have fun with yourself.”